A Convergent Quadrature Based Method For The Monge-Amp\`ere Equation: Computational Results

 \subsection{Numerical Results}

 The maximum error for each test is displayed in Figure~\ref{fig:conv}.
-We find that the hexagonal implementation displays effectively quadratic convergence for smooth enough tests.
-As expected, the error eventually levels off for less regular examples and larger values of $N$, though this implementation continues to outperform the others over a large range of refinements.
-The Cartesian implementation of the quadrature scheme displays the expected superlinear $\bO(N^{-4/3})$ convergence; surprisingly, this continues to be true even for the less regular examples.
-On the semi-degenerate example, the accuracy decays to $\bO(N^{-2/3})$ as expected.
+We find that the hexagonal {and triangular implementations} display effectively quadratic convergence for smooth enough tests {and small enough values of $N$}.
+As expected, the error eventually levels off for less regular examples and larger values of $N$, though {these implementations} continue to outperform the others over a large range of refinements.
+The Cartesian implementation of the quadrature scheme displays the expected superlinear $\bO(N^{-4/3})$ convergence; surprisingly, this continues to be true even for the less regular examples. {On the semi-degenerate example, we observe non-monotonic convergence of the Cartesian scheme as the grid is refined.
+This is likely due to the fact that the parameter $\vec{\gamma}$ is non grid-aligned; a coarser resolution can, by chance, include an angle that aligns closely to $\vec{\gamma}$, leading to improved accuracy.}

 Comparison with the variational scheme demonstrates the clear superiority of the quadrature based method that are made possible by reducing the angular component of the error.
-Because the variational implementation has low-accuracy in the angular component (truncation error is $\bO(d\theta + \tau_{FD}(r))$), while $d\theta$ itself goes to zero very slowly in the wide stencil schemes ($d\theta = \bO(h/r) \gg h$), solution error goes to zero very slowly and the asymptotic convergence rate may only kick in for very refined grids.
+Because the variational implementation has {limited accuracy in the angular component (truncation error is $\bO(d\theta^2 + r^2$), while $d\theta$ itself goes to zero very slowly in the wide stencil schemes ($d\theta = \bO(h/r) \gg h$), solution error is at best $\bO(h)$}.